zocker-160/keyboard-center/README.md

 - Install using package manager of your choice or in terminal: `gdebi <packagename>.deb`
 - enable and start background service: (**do NOT run as root**)
   - `systemctl --user enable g910-gui.service`
   - `systemctl --user start g910-gui.service`

+if you are upgrading, please run instead: `systemctl --user restart g910-gui.service`

 ## Dependencies